Pseudoreality/Roblox-Identities/README.md

     - Tritto! ![](https://cdn.discordapp.com/attachments/980231791984144384/1081551659479613440/image.png)

 ## Permissions Chart
 I wanted to have a bit of fun and use Markdown's tables.
-This gave me the excuse to!
+This gave me the excuse to do so!
-Plus if you just want to see what everything has access to, you can just look right here.
+Plus if you just want to see what everything has access to, you can look right here.

 <!-- I was really desperate for checkmarks.
 I didn't want the emojis because they wouldn't look nearly as good in my mind. -->
 |  | LocalGui (1) | GameScript (2) | ElevatedGameScript (3) | CommandBar (4) | StudioPlugin (5) | ElevatedStudioPlugin (6) | COM (7) | WebService (8) | Replicator (9) |